How to Write a Business Plan

-- State simply the risks.
-Be honest, but do not over-emphasize unless you are unsure yourself.
+- State the risks logically and simply.
+Be honest, but do not over-emphasize risks

 - State how you will protect the company from each risk.
 One or two clear, descriptive sentences may be sufficient.

-- State what the company will turnover and make as net profit if all goes to plan.
-Give example of best and worst-case scenarios.
+- State what the company will turnover and make a net profit if all goes to plan.
+Give examples of best and worst-case scenarios.
 Please give clear, short explanations for each; less may be more (metaphorically) here.